Frequently Asked Questions

 MMS Support

-MMS messages are not directly supported in Nepal.
-When attempting to send MMS, the message will be automatically converted to SMS with an embedded URL link where recipients can view the multimedia content.
+Nepal does not support MMS messages directly.
+When you send MMS, the system converts it to SMS with an embedded URL link where recipients can view the multimedia content.
 This ensures message delivery while maintaining compatibility with all devices.

 Recipient Phone Number Compatibility